<-- End Marfeel -->

 “Every man has come up here and cried,” Coogler joked while wiping away tears.
 “I’m the first one to cry twice.
 Ava, you made me feel safe in this industry.
 Every day, knowing that you’re out there makes me feel safe.
 I think the love of a Black woman is the most powerful human force on Earth.”

-He then shone a light on all the people who brought his vision of “Sinners” to life, calling filmmaking a “community-based job” that is the accumulation of everyone’s hard work.
+He then shined a light on all the people who brought his vision of Sinners

 “The director is nothing without that crew, without that cast,” he continued.
 “It’s truly a community-based job.
 It is a skill, it is a craft, it is a calling, but you need people to do it.”

-“Sinners” took home multiple awards from the evening, extending to Best Ensemble, Best Music (granted to film composer Ludwig Göransson), and Best Film.
-The film’s other stars, including Miles Caton, Wunmi Mosaku, and Delroy Lindo, also received honors for their work.
+including Best Ensemble, Best Music (film composer Ludwig Göransson), and Best Film.
+The film’s other stars, including Miles Caton, Wunmi Mosaku, and Delroy Lindo, were also honored for their work.

-The awards season also continues on for the acclaimed director, as Coogler and “Sinners” prepare for their night at the Oscars with 16 historic nominations.
+The awards season continues for Coogler as Sinners prepares for its night at the Oscars with a record-breaking 16 ] nominations.

 Show comments